 Apple’s category list is short.
 Open the app and decide:

-- What’s a closely-related secondary?
+- What is a closely related secondary?
 Optional.

-Step 6: Resubmit (metadata-only if binary unchanged)
+Step 6: Resubmit (metadata-only if the binary is unchanged)

-How to confirm the fix
+How to confirm it’s fixed

 - Every screenshot in the listing corresponds to a screen reachable in the current build.